COMPANY FORMATION IN LITHUANIA

 Cost-effective company registration compared to other EU nations

-- The registration procedure takes no longer than 5 days.
+- The registration procedure does not take more than 5 days.

-- Trade within the EU is conducted without customs barriers.
+- Trade within the European Union is made without customs barriers.

-Lithuania’s tax system is characterized by its favourable nature, featuring some of the lowest rates across the European Union.
-Specifically, only 5% of profit is levied if the annual income is approximately EUR 289,620, and the number of employees does not exceed 10.
-The VAT rate is set at 21%.
-Additionally, entrepreneurs have the opportunity to employ legal avenues for tax exemption and circumvent double taxation, thanks to special agreements established with several countries.
+The Lithuanian tax system is very friendly and includes some of the lowest rates in the European Union.
+In particular, only 5% of profit is taxed if the annual income is about EUR 289,620, and the number of employees does not exceed 10.
+In addition, it’s possible to notice that the VAT rate is 21%.
+What is more, entrepreneurs can exempt themselves from taxes using legal ways of avoidance of double taxation based on special agreements with a number of countries.

 Company formation in Lithuania |